Skip to Content

 If you’re looking for more tips on how to incorporate sustainable practices in your life, be sure to check out my 31 Day Zero Waste Challenge.

-I’m a bit shaken up right now, and I’m just trying to stay calm, relax, and wait it out – which is honestly a lot harder than it sounds.
+When I feel shaken up, the key is to stay calm, relax, and wait it out — which is honestly a lot harder than it sounds.

-So, I was thinking of a few inexpensive and sustainable ways that you could take your mind off what’s happening with a few self-care items and tips.
+So, I was thinking of inexpensive and sustainable ways to take your mind off what’s happening with a few sustainable self care products and tips for getting through hard or uncertain times.

 a warm drink: